MechMadHog/mechmadhog.com/_posts/2025-12-22-Christmas.md

 Christmas is present, visible, and doing emotional work…
 but it is not the engine.

-### *Love Actually*

-This is where consistency matters.

-- Set at Christmas
-- Loads of festive iconography
+These films *feel* like Christmas films, but the story still functions if the holiday is removed or replaced.

+### Tier 3 Examples

+- **Love Actually**
-- Emotional beats boosted by the season
+  Set at Christmas, heavy festive iconography, emotional beats boosted by the season.

-Remove Christmas and the film still functions.
+  Remove Christmas and the stories still function.

-By the **same criteria people use to exclude Die Hard**, this is Christmas-themed, not Christmas-dependent.

-Which is fine.
-Just be honest about it.

-### *The Jacket*
+- **Just Friends**
+  Christmas provides the setting and awkwardness, not the cause.
+  The conflict exists independently of the holiday.

+- **The Jacket**
-- One key night is Christmas night
+  One key night is Christmas night, framing vulnerability and isolation.
-- Christmas frames vulnerability and isolation
-- Emotional context, not narrative engine
+  Emotional context, not narrative engine.

-### *Batman Returns*

-- Entire film set at Christmas
+- **Batman Returns**
-- Gotham absolutely soaked in winter imagery
+  Entirely set at Christmas, soaked in winter imagery.
-- Themes of abandonment and identity amplified by the season
+  Themes are amplified by the season, but not dependent on it.

-Goth Christmas perfection.
-Still not structurally dependent.

-### Other Tier 3 Examples

 - **Iron Man 3**
+  Christmas backdrop and tone, recovery and isolation themes.
+  Plot does not require the holiday.

 - **On Her Majesty’s Secret Service**
+  Christmas appears, matters emotionally, but is not structurally required.

+These are Christmas films by **association**, not causation.

 ---